Æ

 Brad Ezard

-An active member of Ottawa’s charitable community, Brad previously sat on the Board of Directors of the Bruyère Hospital Foundation where he served on the Executive and Finance and Audit Committees.
+An active member of Ottawa’s charitable community, Brad previously sat on the Board of Directors of the Bruyère Health Foundation where he served on the Executive and Finance and Audit Committees.
 Brad also chaired the “Celebrating Life at Every Stage Campaign” as Campaign Chair.
 In addition to his work for the hospital, Brad is the Vice-Chair of 100 Men Who Care Ottawa, a local philanthropic social group that works to raise funds for grass-roots charities in the region.
 In recognition for his contributions to the city’s business community, Brad received a 2020 Forty Under 40 award from the Ottawa Business Journal and Ottawa Board of Trade.

 Valerie Holmes